GCA-VH-lab/FlaGs2/README.md

 * General optimization and stability improvements

 Running FlaGs_tkinter_output.py with the .tsv file generated from FlaGs2 as input will create a graphical output as the original version of FlaGs.

-Run FlaGs2_cluster.py to bypass ETE3 display dependency.

-Run file_testing versions for faster downloads (may be buggy)